Azra District

 Azra District is a district of Logar Province, Afghanistan.
 It is located in the eastern part of the district and is 142 km from the capital Kabul.
-The district is geographically mountainous and produces a large amount of hashish.
+The district is geographically mountainous and produces a large amount of dry fruits.

 History

 The area was used by Afghan mujahideen groups during the Soviet–Afghan War as there is a direct route to the country's capital of Kabul, which is 142 km away.

 On 30 June 2008, the Taliban seized control of the district.
 In 2011, a car bomb exploded outside a hospital in the district, killing 29 people and wounding 53; this was the third-most deadliest terrorist attack in Afghanistan after 2001.
 All of the roads leading to the district were seized by the Taliban in 2018.

 Geography

 The Azra district is located in the eastern portion of the Logar Province.
 Almost the entirety of the district is mountainous and the Safed Koh passes through it.